PHOENIX See: Memorial for former forced laborers

 construction sites, in agriculture, in the trades or in private households.
 In the industrial city of Dortmund alone, there were up to 80,000 men and women.
 Almost a quarter of these workers had to work for the Dortmund Hörder Hüttenverein (DHHV) alone, whose Phönix plant was located on the site of the lake of the same name today.
 In addition, a reception camp for forced laborers of the Secret State Police (Gestapo) was located here at the former Emschertor/Hermannstraße on the factory premises during the Second World War.

 Originally, the memorial was to be built on the southern shore of the lake – in the area of the former camp entrance.
 However, the location had to be moved several times, which is why the implementation was further delayed.
-In the end, a location was found on the Kulturinsel in PHOENIX See where the memorial is clearly visible and forms a historical ensemble with the Thomasbirne.
+In the end, a location was found on the Kulturinsel in PHOENIX See that met with consensus, where the memorial forms a clearly visible ensemble with the Thomasbirne that is steeped in history.

 Photos: City archive